kelllyy101/fullstack-digital-products-store-django/README.md

 ### User Stories
 The User Stories of this project are documented in a GitHub Project, corresponding to the iterations that comprised the development work of the project.
 These can be found [here](https://github.com/users/kelllyy101/projects/3).

+# Payments Integration
+I have integrated Stripe with the aid the the final walk through project with Code-Institute.

 ## Stripe Webhook Testing
 ### Stripe Payment Flow